ponder-sh/ponder/.github/CONTRIBUTING.md

 When you're ready to release, merge the `"chore: version packages"` PR into `main`.
 This will trigger the changesets Github Action workflow to build packages, publish to NPM, and create a new GitHub release.

-This guide was adapted from [viem](https://github.com/wagmi-dev/viem/blob/main/.github/CONTRIBUTING.md)'s contribution guide.

 <div align="right">
   <a href="#get-started">&uarr; back to top</a></b>
 </div>

+### That's it!

+If you still have questions, please reach out in Ponder's [public telegram group](https://t.me/ponder_sh) or create a [new discussion](https://github.com/0xOlias/ponder/discussions).

+This guide was adapted from [viem](https://github.com/wagmi-dev/viem/blob/main/.github/CONTRIBUTING.md)'s contribution guide. ❤️